-We look for experienced people, preferably who have previously achieved success in a relevant venture and have invested significant amounts of their own – or their family’s – money into the business.
+We look for experienced and ambitious people, preferably who have previously achieved success in a relevant venture and have invested significant amounts of their money into the business.
 They must be fully committed, have in-depth knowledge of their sector and market and a clearly articulated business plan.
 Supporting the management team, we look for an accomplished professional Board demonstrating strong corporate governance and accountability.

 2. The business

 We look for businesses offering a credible solution to a real problem that we believe capable of significant scale and rapid growth.
-We prefer revenue-generating companies, with a differentiated market approach and defensible market position.
+We prefer revenue-generating, B2B, capital-efficient companies, with a differentiated market approach and defensible market position.

 3. The market

-The market needs to be large enough and growing – the business must have a well defined, proven method to access it and clear exit options.
+The market needs to be large enough and growing – the business must have a well-defined, proven method to access it and clear potential exit options

 4. The financials

-We look for businesses with potential for good margins and cash generation and a clear path to profitability and ultimately, an exit (not guaranteed).
+We look for businesses with high-quality earnings, potential for good margins and cash generation and a clear path to profitability and ultimately, an exit (not guaranteed).

 5. Investment appeal

-We look for businesses that can be built in manageable chunks and don’t need to dominate the world to be successful.
-The valuation must be reasonable and the target returns should reflect the level of risk to which investors are exposed.
+We look for businesses that can be built in manageable chunks, are capital efficient and don’t need to dominate the world to be successful.
+The valuation must be reasonable, in our view, and the target returns should reflect the level of risk to which investors are exposed.

 What information do we give investors?

-The findings of our review are distilled in the research reports we usually make available alongside our deal review, the company’s own Information Memorandum and key governing documents.
+The findings of our review are distilled in the research reports we usually make available alongside our deal overview, the Information Memorandum (prepared by the company) and key governing documents.

 Our aim is to give our experienced investors all the information they need to weigh up the risks and decide whether or not to participate.
 Our service is not advice or a personal recommendation to invest.

 Below are examples of past deals that have proven popular with investors.